 Other significant benefits include:

-- Ensures health and safety compliance: a whole roof could collapse without regular inspections, presenting a major health & safety risk.
+- Health and safety compliance.
+For example, a whole roof could collapse without regular inspections, presenting a major health and safety risk.

 - More efficient use of manpower and budget — allowing you to spread your maintenance work and financial costs more evenly throughout the year.

 - Meeting warranty requirements: PPM is a requirement for you to comply with many manufacturer warranties.

 👉 Fixflo can provide you with all these benefits and connect you with skilled, vetted contractors to support your planned maintenance.
 Discover how by booking a free demo today.